imakshayverma/360giving/README.md

 ### Methodology :
 - Analysed and assessed the dataset.
 Given that many parameters had different proportions of missing values.
 - Extracted Keywords from each record using Grant Title name and Grant Description.
+- Unified the currency by converting them using Historical Currency Exchange data.
+The conversions were based on the grant award date.
 - Complied, grouped and indexed data by Funding Organization Name and Years of Funding.
 - Refined the keywords through another intervention to weed out outlier(keywords which dont make sense).
 - Designed visualization using D3.